Recent Comments

 1. George W. Bush killed research on embryonic stem cells.

-2. Bush spurred development of different sources of embryonic stem cells.
+2. Bush spurred development of alternative sources of embryonic stem cells.

 3. Embryonic stem cells are no longer needed.